-Unless otherwise specified, all assignments are due online before the beginning of class (i.e. by 2pm) on the due date provided.
-Late assignments will be penalized 5 percentage points per day, including weekend days.
-Late assignments will not be accepted via email.
-Work handed in late should be put in the fourth-year mailbox in Room 225 in the Sociology Department (725 Spadina Avenue), Monday-Friday 9:00am-5:00pm, after it is date-stamped (date-stamp machine is located in Room 225), and the instructor notified that it has been submitted.
+Unless otherwise specified, all assignments are due on Quercus before the beginning of class (i.e. by 4pm) on the due date provided.
+With the exception of participation exercises (for which no late assignments are permitted), late assignments will be penalized 5 percentage points per day, including weekend days.
+Late assignments should be submitted on Quercus, as per usual, where they will be date stamped.

-Missed Tests/Exams (Please read carefully!!)
+Missed Tests (Please read carefully!!)

-Students who miss a test/exam will be assigned a grade of 0.
+Students who miss a test will be assigned a grade of 0.
 However, students may have an absence excused with proper documentation in the case of illness or unforeseen personal circumstance.
 Proper documentation consists of a "Verification of Student Illness or Injury Form" or a doctor's note, completed by a medical practitioner on or before the day of the test (you may find the form at www.illnessverification.utoronto.ca).
-All documentation must be received via email or in a sealed envelope addressed to the instructor within six calendar days of the test (i.e. by the Wednesday following the test).
-If documentation is received and deemed sufficient, a make-up test will be scheduled for one week from the original test date.
+All documentation must be received via email or in a sealed envelope addressed to the instructor within six calendar days of the test (i.e. by the Sunday following the test).
+If documentation is received and deemed sufficient, a make-up test will be scheduled.
 All makeup tests are held and a time amenable to instructor and student.
 Students who do not attend the scheduled make-up test will receive a grade of 0.